-So if you think we might be a match fill out an application and my foster mom will be happy to tell you more about me.
-Don't forget Tailwaggers 911 has the 5 day foster to adopt program.
-I like my foster home but Really Really want a family of my own to love.
+So if your New Years resolution is to become more active you should fill out an application and my foster mom will be happy to answer any questions.
+Also Tailwaggers has the 5 day foster to adopt program.
+What do you have to lose, Me I might miss out on a great furever family of my own.

 We are a Wisconsin state licensed dog rescue -WI# 402433

 ***We do not have a central adoption center at this time.
 All our dogs are in private foster homes within WI.
 At this time we only place our dogs in areas of WI.
 The breed of our dogs is our best guess with the help of our veterinarians.

 If you are adopting an adult dog, which we consider 6 months of age or older, your adoption fee includes the following:

 Spay/Neuter, Rabies and Distemper shots, dewormed, flea & tick preventative, heartworm tested and microchipped.

 If you are adopting a dog younger than 6 months of age, the dog will be up to date on the shots as per the dogs age.
 The dog will be dewormed, flea/tick preventative and microchipped.
 We only spay/neuter our dogs by 6 months of age.
 If you decide to adopt a younger dog than 6 months of age, they will need to be spayed/neutered at one of our preferred clinics.
 This will be determined by your contract along with the month they should have their surgery.
 This is included in your adoption fee.